 This helps people connect with you before they have even met you.

 Post fitness-related and other health-related content

 Remember to continually share any fitness and health-related articles and content that you find interesting.
 Of course, they don’t need to be too technical but something people would enjoy reading.

 By sharing content like this, you help educate your followers.
-Passing on information about health and fitness might be exactly what someone needs to see who still might not be sure why they should make a change in their lives.
+Passing on information about health and fitness might be exactly what someone needs to see who still might not be sure why they should change their life.

-Posting content is important but remember to keep it visual as well.
-While all posts should include images, you should also post pictures and videos that contain a small description, so the visual aspect does the talking for you.
+Posting content is important, but remember to keep it visual as well.
+While all posts should include images, you should also post pictures and videos with a small description so the visual aspect does the talking for you.